 Low-content publishing is one of the least effort-demanding businesses available today, and there are many reasons why.

 Don’t get me wrong, there is still a learning curve and work to be done over here, but compared to the brick-and-mortar business, low-content publishing can be an absolute pleasure, especially if you enjoy designing stuff.

 Here are the main reasons why you should start publishing low-content books:

 - Gives you freedom: In this business, you are the boss who determines what kind and how many books you want to create.
 The sky is the limit of what you can earn, and the more work you are willing to put in the better the rewards will be.
 In addition, since you only need a laptop and internet connection to work, this business gives you location independence.

-- Easy to produce: What’s amazing about low content books is that it takes very little time to produce them.
+- Easy to produce: What’s amazing about low-content books is that it takes very little time to produce them.
 Some of the books I’ve made took me a few hours to produce and brought thousands of dollars in return.
-Now compare it to the fiction book of 100 pages of words…
+Now compare it to a fiction book of 100 pages of words…

 - No upfront investment: You don’t need to invest in expensive tools or inventory.
 You don’t even need to have your website as Amazon is a perfect place to sell and market your products.
 You can start with no investment, literally for free.